Welcome to your winter yoga nidra practice.

 Let go of the breath,

-And begin to explore what it feels like to sink more deeply into stillness.
+And begin to explore what it feels like to sink more deeply into stillness,

 Guiding awareness into your center,

-Into your heart.
+Into your heart,

-Wisdom is here for you.
+What wisdom is here for you,

-What does it feel like to truly take rest within the sanctuary of your own being?
+What does it feel like to truly take rest within the sanctuary of your own being,

-What arises in this deep stillness,
+And what arises in this deep stillness,

 Gently drift awareness to the space of the mind,